gongybable/gongybable.github.io/pages/Knowledge_Base/NN/neural_network/index.md

 <small>*Stop Training when Testing Error starts increasing*</small>

 #### Regularization
+Without regularization, the asymptotic nature of logistic regression would keep driving loss towards 0 in high dimensions, result in over fitting.

 ![alt text](regularization.png) <br />
 * Model on the left (small coefficients)has larger errors, model on the right (large coefficients) has smaller errors <br />